SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

 - This is the last session of the year.
 - We'll be back on 15th January.
 - Retreat on Saturday 15th February.
 Reminder again at the end, and later in the WhatsApp group.
-- **What's on top?**
-    - Or, thematic, (and head nod to Marvin Gaye) "What's going on?"
-    - our name, what's going on for you.
+- What's on top?
+Your name, what's top of mind for you.

 ## Introduction

-- Inspired by the book [Kepp Going by Austin Kleon](https://austinkleon.com/keepgoing/).
+- Inspired by the book [Keep Going by Austin Kleon](https://austinkleon.com/keepgoing/).
 "10 ways to stay creative in good times and bad".
+    - We're going to be cheeky and use it for "A few ways to keeping meditating in good times and bad."
+Specifically, over the break.
     - Austin Kleon calls himself "a writer who draws."
 He makes art with words and books with pictures.
-    - Lots of the lessons can be applied more widely.
-    - For example, to meditation.
-Which is what this session is.
 - One of the first things in the book is "I wrote this book because I needed to read it."
     - This is how I feel about this session.
     - I'm facilitating this session because I need to attend it.
 - We'll look at a handful of things.
 I hope for this to mostly be discussion rather than me talking.
-- I'm going to **very cheeky** and do a switcheroo with some of Mr Kleon's words, to make it mindfulness and meditation-relevant.

 How can we keep going with meditation?
 Over the break?
 In good times and bad?